What can Intercom's £100M bet teach PE Operators?.

 Unlike Intercom's founder-led transformation, PE CEOs must navigate a more complex stakeholder ecosystem:

-This creates a consensus-driven environment that can be both a blessing and a curse.
-More scrutiny on major decisions, but also more resistance to bold moves.
+This creates a consensus-driven environment: more scrutiny on major decisions, but also more friction when the moment demands bold moves.

 Lessons for Mid-Market Leaders